-• Expand our product offerings.
 In August 2019, we acquired New Aera.
 New Aera's patented and Food and Drug Administration (FDA)-cleared Tidal Assist® Ventilator (TAV®) system is designed to deliver increased air flow and pressure from an approximately 4-ounce pocket-size unit, features a state-of-the-art nasal pillow interface, and is compatible with certain oxygen concentrators, oxygen cylinders, wall gas, and certain medical air sources.
 TAV therapy with oxygen has been clinically demonstrated during periods of exercise to reduce breathlessness, increase exercise endurance, and improve oxygen saturation for patients suffering from certain chronic lung disease compared to oxygen therapy alone.
 We began a limited launch of the TAV product in December 2019 in our domestic direct-to-consumer channel and in our domestic business-to-business channel.
-We plan to only sell this product across our domestic direct-to-consumer channel and in our domestic business-to-business channel in 2021, and we expect limited contributions to revenue in 2021.
-The COVID-19 pandemic and related PHE also had an impact on sales of this product in the second quarter of 2020 continuing through the second quarter of 2021, primarily due to lower retail demand.
-We plan to incorporate the TAV technology directly into our Inogen One POCs and make the TAV product compatible with our Inogen At Home stationary concentrators to continue to advance patient preference and maintain our technology leadership position in the long-term oxygen therapy market.
-Device modifications to facilitate compatibility may require FDA premarket review before product commercialization.
+We plan to only sell this product across our domestic direct-to-consumer channel and in our domestic business-to-business channel in 2021, and we expect limited contributions to revenue in its existing configuration.
+We continue to investigate opportunities to incorporate the TAV technology directly into our Inogen One POCs as we believe it will enhance patient preference and maintain our technology leadership position in the long-term oxygen therapy market.
+Device modifications to facilitate compatibility may require FDA premarket review and approval commensurate with new products before product commercialization.
+Additionally, securing the appropriate reimbursement rate would be a critical enabler for success

 We have been developing and refining the manufacturing of our Inogen One systems since 2004.
 While nearly all of our manufacturing and assembly processes were originally outsourced, assembly of the compressors, sieve beds, concentrators and certain manifolds were brought in-house in order to improve quality control and reduce cost.
 In support of our European sales, we use a contract manufacturer located in the Czech Republic to manufacture high volume products and perform product repairs to improve delivery to our European accounts.
 We expect to maintain our assembly operations for our products at our facilities in Texas and California.
-In 2021, we are focused on reducing the cost of our Inogen One G5 product, expanding manufacturing of the TAV product and increasing the robustness of our supply chain to reduce potential component constraints as we grow our business.
+In 2021, we are focused on securing supply for components to make our products in spite of the higher costs of semiconductor chips, reducing the cost of our Inogen One G5 product (excluding semiconductor chips), and increasing the robustness of our supply chain to reduce potential component constraints as we grow our business.